pdefusco/Using_CML_MLFlow/README.md

 ![alt text](img/mlflow_step2.png)

-Select a Python runtime for the project with version 3.7 or higher.
+Select a Python runtime for the project with version 3.7 or above.

 ![alt text](img/mlflow_step3.png)